Skip to Main Content

 Featured

-Credit cards can be useful tools, or problematic if you've racked up more debt than you can afford to repay.
-Fortunately, there are options for dealing with credit card debt, including negotiating with your creditors for lower interest rates or better repayment options.
+Credit cards can be useful tools or they can be problematic if you've racked up more debt than you can afford to repay.
+Fortunately, there are options for dealing with credit card debt, including negotiating lower interest rates with your creditors and refinancing credit cards to reduce monthly payments.

 Why creditors are willing to negotiate